- Home

 Spain’s cafe culture is legendary — and the WiFi keeps pace in most cities:

-Our advice: Spain’s cafe WiFi is good enough for casual work, but for anything mission-critical — client calls, deployments, large uploads — use your mobile data as a hotspot or work from a coworking space with guaranteed speeds.
+My advice: Spain’s cafe WiFi is fine for casual work, but for anything mission-critical — client calls, deployments, large uploads — use your mobile data as a hotspot or just head to a coworking space with guaranteed speeds.

 Free Public WiFi